Title IX & Equity

 Seeking medical attention can help you in many ways.
 First, seeking medical attention can help you take care of your own health by checking for injuries, treating those injuries, and addressing the possibility of sexually transmitted infections (STIs) or pregnancy.

 Second, a forensic medical exam can preserve evidence of the assault.
 This is important even if you are currently undecided about your next steps because you may later decide to pursue criminal charges or College disciplinary charges - that evidence can help in both situations.
 A medical exam is not, however, required before pursuing criminal or College disciplinary charges.

-No. According to the College's policy and procedures, under the grievance section it is defined that sexual misconduct, sexual assault, sexual exploitation, dating violence, domestic violence, and stalking covers both on-campus and off-campus conduct, as those terms are described below.
+No. Sexual misconduct, sexual assault, sexual exploitation, dating violence, domestic violence, and stalking covers both on-campus and off-campus conduct, as those terms are described below.

 On-Campus Violations – The campus includes the geographic confines of the College, including its land, and buildings, its leased premises, and common areas at leased premises.
 College housing includes apartments through FIDM’s Student Housing department.